heavyai/heavydb/README.md

 # Code Style

 A [`.clang-format`](http://clang.llvm.org/docs/ClangFormat.html) style configuration, based on the Chromium style guide, is provided at the top level of the repository.
 Please format your code using a recent version (3.8+) of ClangFormat before submitting.
+Changes to the code should follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

 To use: